 Any changes to pay and remuneration are agreed by the Trustees through a formal performance management process.

-The academy trust's pay policy has been developed following advice and support from HR specialists and NYES and is reviewed annually.
+The academy trust's pay policy has been developed following advice and support from HR specialists and NYES and is reviewed annually by the Board of Trustees.